 Contemporary Australian Aboriginal Art derives its worldwide acclaim from the very roots of Australian Aboriginal Culture and Tradition.
-It is not new it is not orchestrated it is not devisted it is not designed it is not and never can be a new age “created” wonder.
+It is not new, it is not orchestrated, it is not devised, it is not designed, it is not and never can be a new age “created” wonder.

 Although Australian Aboriginals have been using ochres as body paint, on bark and rocks for tens of thousands of years it was not until the 1930’s that the first paintings were done.

 These were not done in ochre or in dot art but in watercolour at the Hermannsburg Mission near Alice Springs.
 They illustrated desert landscapes.
 The first exhibition was in Adelaide, in 1937 by the most famous of the first aboriginal watercolour painters, Albert Namatjira.